 Neck pain conditions we treat:

-This is something that annoys many in the allied health field – why do we treat neck pain so differently to many other body parts?
+This is something that annoys many in the allied health field – why do we treat neck pain so different from many other body parts?

 You might be wondering what I mean by this…